ldtalent/rk-scraping-skills/README.md

 Original Project Guidelines: https://docs.google.com/document/d/11q0MhsHCefDnb-XW9RbC9guZTrWtSmngQ-OFTQzCzMI/edit

 notes on filling:
 cutoff of 1 on all sites
-cutoff of 1 on stackoverflow
+cutoff of 1 on stackoverflow (left off spring boot plugins / other) (also remember plugins => wordpress plugins)